Quobject/quobject/help/en/help.md

 #### Exporting quizzes into *.docx documents missing text

-Export quiz to word docx in Quobject Explorer macos - missing text when opening in Pages, Google docs, libreoffice.
+Export quiz to word docx in Quobject Explorer macos & windows - missing text when opening in Pages, Google docs, libreoffice.

 All created *.docx documents can currently only be opened in MS Word.